bytebase/bytebase.com-old/content/docs/change-database/synchronize-schema.md

 4. The generated DDL statement

-   Bytebase will show a code diff between two database schema and generate the DDL statement.
-You can further edit the generated DDL statement.
+   Bytebase will show a schema diff between two databases and generate the DDL statements.
+You can further edit the generated content.

 5. Preview issue